horeaporutiu/VSCodeTutorial/README.md

 On the top-left corner, you will have all of your smart contract packages.
 You should see `demoContract@0.0.1` if everything went well.

 ## Step 4.
-Installing Smart Contract
+Installing the Smart Contract
 ![packageFile](/docs/installSmartContract.gif)

 Ok, we're more than halfway there.
 Now for the fun part!
 Let's install this contract on the peer!